-You’re young and you’ve got a bright future ahead of you.
-If you learn to manage your money the smart way, that is.
+You’re young and you have a bright future ahead of you — if you learn to manage your money the smart way, that is.

 You should start making smart choices about your money now in order to set up a solid financial foundation for the future.

 You can do just that with these top 10 money tips for college students.